open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-installation.md

-﻿# Planet Installation and Configuration
+﻿# Docker Installation

-## Objectives

-- Install Docker
-- Install and configure Planet
-- Let us know in Gitter chat

-## Introduction

-We are currently rewriting BeLL, the project is called **[`planet`](https://github.com/open-learning-exchange/planet)**.
-The objective is to create a Progressive Web App using Angular & CouchDB with the BeLL Apps functionality.

-Please follow the directions below to install Docker and your community `planet` to your machine.
-There are three parts in this section, you can use the side bar on the left to quickly navigate between them.
+The below guide includes steps to install Docker directly on to your machine.
+This part is optional and included if you are curious about running Docker on your OS.
+Note that in order to run `planet`, you will need Docker Community Edition installed.

 ---

-## Install Docker

-In order to run `planet`, you will need Docker Community Edition installed.

 ### Windows